electron/electron/docs/api/environment-variables.md

 ### `GOOGLE_API_KEY`

-You can supply your own Google API key in the environment.
-Place the following code in your main process file, before opening any browser windows that will make geocoding requests:
+You can provide an API key for making requests to Google's geocoding webservice.
+To do this, place the following code in your main process file, before opening any browser windows that will make geocoding requests:

 ```javascript